Building a Vendor Master File: Best Practices and Management

 Enforcing formatting within software systems that feed to the vendor file can help maintain these files, but consistent communication to the team and data transformation tools will also assist you in keeping these files clean.

-When available, allow users to choose options from a dropdown list rather than typing in data.
-For fields like state, country, or vendor type that don’t change often, a drop-down will keep data clean and allow the payables team to work by exception for these fields.
+When available, create data quality rules for data validation allowing users to choose options from a dropdown list rather than manually typing in data.
+For fields like state, country or vendor type that don’t change often, a drop-down will keep data clean and allow the payables team to work by exception for these fields rather than having to continually correct similar errors.
+Integration with third-party data tools like Melissa Personator or Google Maps Address Validation can help ensure addresses match what the postal service has on file to reduce the risk of misdeliveries.

 Can anyone in the company edit vendor data?
-They shouldn’t.
+They shouldn’t be able to.
 Restrict update access to a small number of need-based administrators or set up review and approval processes that allow the vendor master file to update only when conditions are met.

-A self-service form or portal that asks vendors to enter their own information in the manner required by the vendor file format will greatly reduce the number of inaccurate or missing fields.
+A self-service form or portal that asks vendors to enter their own information in the manner required by the vendor file format may not inherently reduce the number of inaccurate or missing fields — but many form tools can at least enforce simple formatting requirements.
 Make necessary fields required by the form and double-check any entered information against W9 or other required documents.

 Wherever possible, automate updates to the file, whether it’s through data transformation rules that enforce capitalization rules or naming conventions or automatic approval notifications of outliers.
 Decide on your formats and requirements, program them into your data governance tools, and let the machines do the rest (and notify you of any anomalies, of course).